lidaof/modbedtools/README.md

 * start position of this read
 * end position of this read
 * read name or id or something to tag this read
-* score (number), this can be used to sort the reads from top to bottom when viewing in Browser
+* score (number), this can be used to sort the reads from top to bottom when viewing in Browser, can use 0 if no need to sort
 * strand (+ or - for mapping direction)
 * methylated/modified base positions, relative to start, a dot `.` can be used if there is no modified bases
 * unmethylated/unmodified/canonical base positions, relative to start, a dot `.` can be used if there is no unmodified bases